How to Become a Criminal Psychologist

 To summarise, the education and training requirements to become a forensic psychologist in New Zealand include:

-Key Skills and Qualities
+Key skills and qualities

 There are some of the top skills and core competencies that criminal psychologists possess:

-Analytical skills, in addition to excellent observational skills, are needed when conducting research and undertaking criminal profiling when assessing individuals.
+- Analytical skills: Analytical skills, in addition to excellent observational skills, are needed when conducting research and undertaking criminal profiling when assessing individuals.

-A strong commitment to ethics is essential given that forensic psychologists are often placed in morally grey situations with multiple stakeholders such as victims, defendants, lawyers, judges, police officers, etc.
+- Solid ethics: A strong commitment to ethics is essential given that forensic psychologists are often placed in morally grey situations with multiple stakeholders such as victims, defendants, lawyers, judges, police officers, etc.

-Career Outlook and Job Prospects in New Zealand
+Career outlook and job prospects in New Zealand

 Currently, the demand for criminal psychologists in New Zealand is quite high, given there are only a few universities that offer postgraduate degrees in this field.

 The need for psychologists, in general, is also high due to the limited number of psychologist trainees and the duration it takes to train them, for example, most universities only take in 10 postgraduate psychology students per year.
-Furthermore, the number of jobs available in psychology and the criminal justice systems has increased significantly over the last few years.
+Furthermore, the number of jobs available in psychology and the criminal justice system has increased significantly over the last few years.

 Criminal psychology can be a rewarding yet highly challenging job, given the nature of the profession.
 Through their invaluable work, criminal psychologists assist law enforcement in apprehending individuals as well as preventing re-offending of criminals once entering back into society.